saraho1123/whats-cookin/README.md

 * HTML
 * CSS
 * Adobe XD
+* Google Jam Board

 ## Challenges

 Our first big challenge was deciding how many Classes to include.
 We started with three, increased to six and ended up with five.
 After getting into our project, we realized that having a way to 'clean up' and organize our data would have been helpful.
 Although we didn't get to it for this project, it was a big learning opportunity for the future!
-One thing we wish we had more time for was more TDD.
+Another thing we wish we had more time for was more TDD.
 Although we included it, we did not test for edge cases or for 'breaking' our code.

 ## Wins

 We overcame some personal things while tackling this project.
-Although it definitely slowed us down, we are very proud of the work we were able to accomplish in such a short time!
+Although it definitely slowed us down, we are proud of the work we were able to accomplish in such a short time, including being able to complete nearly all the required funcionality for this project.

-We also made our app responsive, which was a fun win!
+We did make our app responsive, which was a fun win!

 ## ScreenShots and Demos